THE KRITZER LAW FIRM DIVORCE PAGE|

 needed, protection from your spouse.

 The Kritzer Law Firm was established in 1987.
 We are located in Houston, East Harris County, Texas 77015 in the Bank of America building, 12605 East Freeway, Suite 375,

 which is just west of the Interstate 10 and Normandy Road intersection.

 Elena Halachian-Kritzer, the owner of Kritzer Law Firm has a high degree of education click for Attorneys page and has been licenced and practicing law for 36 years.
 Attorney Kritzer’s associate attorney is Robert W. Davidson who also has a high degree of education click for Attorneys page and has been licensed and practicing law for 33 years.

 Our firms practice includes several areas of law with a focus on divorce and family matters which includes Divorce, Child support, Divorce modification, Paternity, Name Change, Custody, Adoptions, Family Mediation and Civil Mediation.
 Our second tier of legal knowledge is Bankruptcy law which includes Chapter 13 and Chapter 7 as well as Lawsuit Defense, Abeyance of Foreclosure on real property, Abeyance of Repossession on vehicles and secured assets, IRS and property tax delinquency allegations and Proof of Claim preparation.
 The third tier of legal knowledge is Probate, Muniment of Heirship and Wills.

-The Kritzer Law Firm is also privileged to have three outstanding legal assistants F. William Kritzer, Judy Brannon and Samantha Guerrero who have been handling legal matters for over 25 years.
+The Kritzer Law Firm is also privileged to have three outstanding legal assistants F. William Kritzer, Samantha Guerrero and Meranda Davis who have been handling legal matters for over a combined 25 years.